 Temple University is dedicated to full inclusion of students with a disability in all programs and services.
 The ATP maintains relationships with clinical sites that are accessible and works with clinical sites to arrange reasonable accommodations upon request.
+Anyone requiring clinical accommodations must contact Disability Resources and Services at: (215) 204-1280 in 100 Ritter Annex (Main Campus).
 Process for requesting accommodations:

 - 1. Student notifies Clinical Education Coordinator of the need for access or accommodations at clinical sites and obtains an Access/Accommodations in Clinical Experience form (Appendix G). - 2.
-Student meets with Disability Resources and Services (DRS) staff to discuss access needs and appropriate accommodations for clinical placement.

-- 3. DRS staff member determines reasonable accommodations, consulting with the ATP as needed, and generates a Clinical Accommodation Letter. - 4.
-DRS staff member sends the accommodation letter to the student and Clinical Education Coordinator. - 5.
-Clinical Education Coordinator communicates accommodations to student's preceptor, who works with Clinical Education Coordinator to make arrangements for access/accommodations.
+Student meets with Disability Resources and Services (DRS) staff to discuss access needs and appropriate accommodations for clinical placement. - 3.
+DRS staff member determines reasonable accommodations, consulting with the ATP as needed, and generates a Clinical Accommodation Letter. - 4.
+DRS staff member sends the accommodation letter to the student and Clinical Education Coordinator. - Clinical Education Coordinator communicates accommodations to student's preceptor, who works with Clinical Education Coordinator to make arrangements for access/accommodations